 Sec.
 3.2.
 Council.

-The legislative powers of the Town shall be vested in a town council, composed of six members. who shall be elected as specified herein.
+The legislative powers of the Town shall be vested in a Town Council, composed of six Council members and a Mayor Council members shall be elected as specified herein.

 Council members shall be elected to four-year terms, on the date specified by general law for municipal elections, in the manner herein provided:

-Three council members shall be elected in the municipal elections held in 1984, and in municipal elections held every four years thereafter.
+Three Council members shall be elected in the municipal elections held in 1984, and in municipal elections held every four years thereafter.

-Three council members shall be elected in the municipal elections held in 1986, and in municipal elections held every four years thereafter.
+Three Council members shall be elected in the municipal elections held in 1986, and in municipal elections held every four years thereafter.

-The council members so elected shall qualify and take office municipal on July 1, following their elections, and shall continue to serve until their successors are duly elected, qualify and assume office.
+The Council members so elected shall qualify and take office on the date specified by general law for municipal elections, following their elections, and shall continue to serve until their successors are duly elected, qualify and assume office.

-Any person qualified to vote in Town elections shall be eligible for the office of councilman.
+Any person qualified to vote in Town elections shall be eligible for the office of Councilmember.

-Vacancies in the council shall be filled for the unexpired term by a majority vote of the remaining members of the Council from among the qualified voters of the Town.
-For purposes of this section, no distinction shall be made between a member elected to the council and a member who has been appointed to the council except as to voting on those matters set forth in Article VII, Section 7 of the Constitution of Virginia.
-Upon any matter except those set forth in Article VII, Section 7 of the Constitution of Virginia coming before the council, the votes of all members shall be of the same dignity, whether a member has been elected or appointed.
+Vacancies in the Council shall be filled for the unexpired term by a majority vote of the remaining members of the Council from among the qualified voters of the Town.
+For purposes of this section, no distinction shall be made between a member elected to the Council and a member who has been appointed to the Council , the votes of all members shall be of the same dignity, whether a member has been elected or appointed.

 The members of the Council in office at the time of the passage of this Act shall continue until the expiration of the terms for which they were elected, or until their successors are duly elected, qualify and assume office.